AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 	- This testing helps ensure that you aren't just relying on your front end for validation.

 - Always use framework security tools instead of trying to home-grow it.
-- Whenever possible, isolate security functionality from other functionality. e.g., put input validation in a separate object / class, put authn and authz in separate applic
+- Whenever possible, isolate security functionality from other functionality. e.g., put input validation in a separate object / class, put authn and authz in separate applications, use your cloud provider's IM tool.
+- Identiy and authn should live on a separate server.
+-

 **What can I do with this?**